These self-care measures can help you manage neurodermatitis:

 - Try over-the-counter medications.
 Apply an anti-itch cream or lotion to the affected area.
-A nonprescription hydrocortisone cream can temporarily relieve the itch.
-A nonprescription oral antihistamine, such as diphenhydramine (Benadryl, others) can relieve severe itching and help you sleep.
+A hydrocortisone cream can temporarily relieve the itch.
+An oral antihistamine, such as diphenhydramine (Benadryl, others) can relieve severe itching and help you sleep.
 Some people have had success with capsaicin (kap-SAY-ih-sin) cream, but it may sting at first.

 - Cover the affected area.
 Bandages or dressings can help protect the skin and prevent scratching.
-This may be especially important if you scratch during your sleep.
+These may be especially useful if you scratch during your sleep.

 - Keep your nails trimmed.
 Short nails may do less damage to the skin, especially if you tend to scratch while you're asleep.